ilkarslan/getting_and_cleaning_data/codebook.md

 * Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The result is saved as tidy_data_with_means.txt, a 180x68 data frame, where as before, the first column contains subject IDs, the second column contains activity names (see below), and then the averages for each of the 66 attributes are in columns 3...68.
-There are 30 subjects and 6 activities, thus 180 rows in this data set with averages.
+The result is saved as tidy_data_with_means.txt, a 180x68 data frame.
+1st column contains subject IDs; 2nd, activity names, averages for the attributes in columns 3...68.